KuldeepSingh-18/road-trip-app/README.md

 *   **Persistent Storage**: Save trip and review data using a MongoDB database.
 *   **Responsive Design**: Adapted frontend design using Tailwind CSS.
 *   **Dummy Data for Testing**: Sample trips display when API is not connected.
+*   **API Integration**: Real-time Weather, Route Planning, and Nearby Places using OpenWeatherMap, OpenRouteService, and Foursquare APIs.

 ## Technologies Used